VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 details such as what page on our website will contact them.
-For this guide (and for the blog you're reading) I've chosen `Facebook`, `Google` and `GitHub` as oauth authentication providers, but note there is a long list of providers supported by `authomatic`, with the possiblity of adding in providers that are not supported out of the box.
+For this guide (and for the blog you're reading) I've chosen `Facebook`, `Google` and `GitHub` as oauth authentication providers, but note there is a long list of providers supported by `authomatic`, with the possibility of adding in providers that are not supported out of the box.
 Here are the steps for registering your app we the 3 above mentioned providers: